 I’ve been blessed to have been born into whiskey royalty.
 My father, David M. Spaid, and his (and my) very good friend Harry A. Ford, Jr. put together a not-so-small effort to share some of the rarest miniature whiskey bottles known.
 Not content to make it 99 bottles, as the song goes, they made it 101.
 101 Rare Whiskey Flasks.
 So rare, I don’t own any of them.

-With permission from the authors, I present to you the Introduction from 101 Rare Whiskey Flasks.
+With permission from the authors, I present to you the Introduction to 101 Rare Whiskey Flasks.

 Welcome to the world of miniature whiskeys.
 That’s whiskey with an “e”.
 The majority of people who have this book will use it as a guide and are already converted to the bottle collecting “faith”.
 For those of you whom this is your first look at miniature whiskeys, you’ll see many which would be considered the “best of show”.